Lauric-h/chemin/README.md

 symfony serve -d
 ```

+To load fake date, use `symfony console doctrine:fixtures:load`

 ## Symfony - Chemin
 The Symfony project will be the main projet, displaying the views and calling the other two services.
 - Chemin - Fit decoder (Java)